mumoshu/node-detacher/README.md

 `node-detacher` can gracefully stop daemonset pods in response to `cluster-autoscaler` "marks" the node to be deleted, which solves the issue.

+## Features

+- Detach nodes from AWS ELBs and target groups on various timings including e.g. node scheduled for termination
+- Optionally evict pods in the descending order of the `node-detacher.variant.run/deletion-priority: "PRIORITY"` annotation value on node scale down

 ## Use-cases

 `node-detacher` complements the following to keep your production services highly available and reliable: